Chips production line. Frequently asked questions.

 The method of heating the oil and the type of heating device is an important feature of the design of the fryer with «indirect» heating.
 When the products of fuel combustion first heat the intermediate heat carrier, and it transfers heat through the surface of the heat exchanger to the heated oil, oil is destroyed least of all in a fryer of this design.
 It is possible to very accurately control the process of heating the frying oil on the surface of the heat exchanger with automation, preventing the temperature on the surface from increasing to the «critical» one.
 One of the most radical measures to ensure the high quality of oil in any fryer is the maximum reduction in its quantity.
 The turnover coefficient (TC) used for the oil renewal in the frying machine is a specification parameter of the frying equipment.
 This specification item contains two parameters: the amount of oil in the fryer and the amount of oil absorbed by the product.
 The decrease in the volume of oil in the frying oven has a limit due to the heat engineering mode of its operation.
 The oil should cover the pellets to be fried.
 In case there is a small amount of oil in the frying tank the oil temperature drops sharply after loading each new portion of raw materials, the frying process becomes longer, and the quality of products becomes worse.
 The daily turnover coefficient (TC) of the oil should be more than two.
-Also the complete elimination of steam and condensation helps to improve the quality of products, because the resulting droplets, falling back into the fryer, significantly accelerate the deterioration of the oil.
+Also the complete elimination of steam and condensation helps to improve the quality, because the resulting droplets, falling back into the fryer, significantly accelerate the deterioration of the oil.
 The presence of 0.7% suspended condensate is sufficient to cause oil deterioration.
 It manifests itself in increased foaming, darkening and an increase in the content of FFA.
 An important measure taken to preserve the quality of the oil is to prevent its aeration.
 The aeration (especially simultaneously with exposure to high temperatures) promotes fat oxidation and, therefore, should be eliminated as much as possible.
 Aeration occurs not only in moving condition, but also when the oil is still.
 This phenomenon can be observed in ovens and in storage tanks, if air comes into direct contact with the surface of the oil.

-During the frying of the pellets, the water vapor protects the surface of the oil from aeration in some extent.
+During the frying, the water vapor protects the surface of the oil from aeration in some extent.
 But as soon as the supply of raw materials to the frying equipment stops, atmospheric oxygen oxidizes the hot oil and accelerates its deterioration.
 To prevent this, the design of our fryers provides a rapid cooling of the oil and its protection by covers located directly above its surface (without an intermediate layer of air).
 The tanks must be completely filled with oil.
 Prevention of aeration contributes significantly to maintaining the high quality of the oil during frying and extending the shelf life of the finished product.
 Thus, for the longest possible preservation of the quality of the oil during frying, the following conditions must be observed: